Healthy gums require healthy bone

 It is now possible to encourage the body to regenerate lost bone using various grafting techniques.
 This is an area of surgery in which Dr Priestland has a particular interest and considerable training and experience.

 Infection and inflammation in the jaws will also destroy bone.
 Once the infection or inflammation has been eliminated, it may be necessary for the support of the remaining teeth or implants to regenerate the lost bone, recreating the original shape of the jaw bone and thereby restoring health, form, and function.

-If you have received any injury to your teeth or jaw, contact Dr Colin Priestland at NQ Surgical Dentistry today on (07) 4725 1656 or call in to see us at 183 Kings Rd, Pimlico QLD 4812
+If you have received any injury to your teeth or jaw, contact the friendly team at NQ Surgical Dentistry today on (07) 4725 1656 or call in to see us at 183 Kings Rd, Pimlico QLD 4812

 All surgery carries inherent risks and complications and it is especially important that you understand and accept these risks prior to proceeding.
 This may include seeking a second opinion from an appropriately qualified health practitioner.